ds4se/chapters/dspinellis/tools.md

 In order to provide insights on the building of tools, the description is mostly based on personal experience.

-First we need tools for **collecting metrics**.
+First we need tools for **obtaining metrics**.
-Although software metrics have been with us for decades, tools for collecting them reliably are often hard to come by.
+Although software metrics have been with us for decades, tools for obtaining them reliably are often hard to come by.
 I've seen research work where the metric collection was treated as an afterthought, apparently delegated to inexperienced undergraduate students.